visual-trials/flowify/README.md

 - Using AST-identifier to store node-specific data
 - Recovering based on diff from previous source
-- Editor for determining collapsing/expanding groups, flew ratios
+- Editor for determining collapsing/expanding groups, flex ratios

 ### Layout functions